 In cases of reflective self-consciousness, it’s immediately apparent that you are the person about which you are aware of thinking.
 You don’t need to investigate and / or reason your way to that conclusion.

 So reflective self-consciousness is not like looking in a mirror.
 Looking in a mirror is a third-personal way of looking at ourselves.
 We see an image in the mirror and we have to reason or investigate our way to the conclusion that the mirror image is just a reflection of us.
 We may do this quickly, but it is not immediate.
 It is not obvious.
 You will know this already if you have been home alone and been spooked by your own reflection.
 You weren’t expecting to see someone else in your home.
 And when you saw your reflection, you thought it was someone else.
 It wasn’t immediately obvious that it was just your reflection in the mirror.

 But it is obvious in Peacocke’s reflective self-consciousness.
 As soon as we have thought(s) about our subject-reflexive thought(s), we know that we are the subject of those thoughts.
 We do not need to investigate and reason our way to that conclusion.

-So Peacocke’s ‘reflective‘ is about some kind of awareness: an immediate and first-personal awareness of one’s mind.
+So when Peacocke uses ‘reflective’, he is referring to a special kind of awareness: an immediate and first-personal awareness of one’s mind.

 † “The reflecting state of the subject is something whose properties, like that of a reflection, are explained by the nature of what is being reflected, something that exists independently of being reflected” (Peacocke, Chapter 9).